 This month we had the opportunity of getting to know the German couple, Alena and Lars from Nutriciously, a place where you can learn how nutritious and delicious plant-based food can transform your life.

 This talented duo launched their blog shortly after ours and have produced some great work over the last year.
 Their message is strong, and their content is filled with actionable advice.

-The couple also have great complementary skills and interests.
-Alena is extremely passionate about nutrition and music and Lars has a background in computer science and has a technical approach to his writing style.
+The couple also has great complementary skills and interests.
+Alena is extremely passionate about nutrition and music, and Lars has a background in computer science and has a technical approach to his writing style.
 They have both been vegetarian from a young age and have been vegan for over five years.

 What inspired you to start Nutriciously?